ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

   that has different needs and thus might trick us?
 - This is the point of the current discussion of decision making.

-## Third, The answers are easy, it's the questions that are hard.
+## Fourth, The answers are easy, it's the questions that are hard.

 - You've been trained to answer questions, but that is the easy part, the part that can be automated.